-Economic sociology is the study of economics and economic phenomena from the perspective of sociology.
-Economic sociology is interested in the role of social relationships in economy.
-The discipline aims at understanding the markets and the consumption patterns of individuals.
+Economic sociology is the study of economic phenomena from the perspective of social sciences.
+The discipline aims at understanding the markets and the formation of social networks, and consumption patterns of individuals and organizations.

 Economic sociology was founded in 1967 in Turku School of Economics.
 In 2010 the unit was transferred from Turku School of Economics to its current location in the faculty of social sciences.